 EPP foam – Seen above, this is the black foam lining the inside of the iGuard35, from top to bottom.
 The EPP foam even wraps around the sides of the carrier as seen in the last photo.

 V-Smart harness alignment system – Aligned in a “V” shape, the harness slots are designed to provide a better fit for even a smaller baby and continue to do so as baby grows.

 Installation With the Base

-The base is about 15″ wide by 22″ long, but it sits up pretty high on the vehicle seat compared to bases for many other rear facing only car seats.
+The base is about 15 inches wide by 22 inches long, but it sits up pretty high on the vehicle seat compared to bases for many other rear facing only car seats.
 Installing the base is simple; the lockoff locks the seat belt into place without issue.
 Since part of the lockoff also acts as the recline adjustment lever, the base is easy to adjust in the vehicle.

 Since there are only three adjustment settings on the base, a rolled towel or pool noodle may be necessary to achieve the proper recline.
-The recline indicator has two settings — one for babies under 22 lbs and one for babies over 22 lbs.
-Since the real baby we have testing the seat weighs less than 22 lbs, the base had to be installed in the more reclined range.
+The recline indicator has two settings — one for babies under 22 pounds and one for babies over 22 pounds.
+Since the real baby we have testing the seat weighs less than 22 pounds, the base had to be installed in the more reclined range.